top of page

 Anonymous dealers, such as Amazon.com and TikTok, will not have repercussions when a customer buys their product and later realizes it’s fake.

-amazon fake amber. the first two are colomian copal, and the third is plastic.
+Fake Amber for sale on Amazon. the first two are colomian copal, and the third is plastic.

-Some reputable dealers are:
+Some reputable websites are:

 eBay is a gray area where there are authentic amber dealers, but there is also fake amber dealers.